-You might take a drive through old Rio, the arty Santa Teresa district, where colonial houses in pastel hues line the winding, cobbled streets.
-Football fans might want to travel to the north of the city to visit the Maracanã stadium.
-Depending on fixtures you might even be able to join the raucous crowds on the terraces.
+You might take a drive through old Rio, the arty Santa Theresa district, where colonial houses in pastel hues line the winding, cobbled streets.
+Or simply head back to Copacabana beach, to watch the locals playing volleyball whilst enjoying a cold drink.

 You head out to the Brazilian side of the falls, from where there is a broad panorama of these magnificent cataracts, and there are some excellent opportunities to photograph the full sweep of the cascades.
 Before leaving the Brazilian side, you could stop off at the excellent and rather quirky bird park just outside the entrance of Iguaçu National Park.
 The enclosure is home to a huge variety of birds and wildlife, including toucans, trogons and the coatimundi, from the same family as the racoon.

 Day 5: Iguazú Falls; explore the Argentine side

 You have a full day to explore the Argentine side of the falls.
 From the National Park Visitor Centre, where there is a display that illustrates the biodiversity of the region's tropical rainforest, a little natural-gas-powered train transfers you to Cataratas Station where the Upper Walk begins.
 This sequence of causeways and passarelles links dozens of tiny basalt islands at the top of a sheer rock face and the walkways cross the myriad streams of the River Iguazú as they cascade over the lip of the precipice.
 Your breath is quite literally taken away as the water thunders on to the rocks below.